shymega/jvm-rs/README.md

 There is a IRC channel for this project on Freenode under the channel "#jvm-rs".

-Feel free to come here to discuss ideas, etc.
+Feel free to come here to discuss ideas for jvm-rs.